hotwired/stimulus/docs/reference/outlets.md

 _Outlets_ let you reference Stimulus _controller instances_ and their _controller element_ from within another Stimulus Controller by using CSS selectors.

-The use of outlets helps with cross-controller communication and coordination as an alternative to dispatching custom events on controller elements.
+The use of Outlets helps with cross-controller communication and coordination as an alternative to dispatching custom events on controller elements.

 They are conceptually similar to [Stimulus Targets](https://stimulus.hotwired.dev/reference/targets) but with the difference that they reference a Stimulus controller instance plus its associated controller element.